kanidm/kanidm/kanidm_book/src/developers/designs/elevated_priv_mode.md

 - CHANGE: service-accounts require a hard/short session expiry limit and always have elevated permissions
 - CHANGE: persons require no session expiry and must request elevation for privs.

+- ISSUE: Sessions currently indicate all read-write types as the same access scope type.
+- CHANGE: Split sessions to show rwalways, rwcapable, rwactive

 - ISSUE: Sessions currently are recorded identically between service-accounts, persons, and api tokens
-- CHANGE: Change the session storage types to have unique session types for these
+- CHANGE: Change the session storage types to have unique session types for these ✅

-- ISSUE: Sessions currently indicate both read-write types as the same access scope type.
-- CHANGE: Split sessions to show rwalways, rwcapable, rwactive

 - ISSUE: Access Scope types are confused by api session using the same types.
-- CHANGE: Use access scope only as the end result of current effective permission calculation and not as a method to convert to anything else.
+- CHANGE: Use access scope only as the end result of current effective permission calculation and not as a method to convert to anything else. ✅

     AccessScope {